Mini Pro Tow Barrel Secondary Release

 It's prudent to have as many options to release from tow ropes as possible.
 We recommend having a barrel release on either shoulder and of course carry a hook knife in case both barrel releases fail.
 Replace your weak-links often but never count on them breaking!

-Even though Instinct is a big fan of stationary towing, we strongly recommend AGAINST using barrel releases for ANY winch towing (payout, scooter, stationary).
-We believe these push-pull releases are the best option for that but still only recommend using a Koch-style 2-stage release (VERY hard to find).
+Even though Instinct is a big fan of stationary/scooter-winch towing, we strongly recommend AGAINST using barrel releases for ANY winch towing (payout, scooter, stationary) due to barrel releases not being able to release if there is no tension on the tow rope.

 If you want spectra tow bridles, a pair can be added below.
 They are made out of 7/64" Amsteel Spectra....it is from our used tow rope so the line is faded (that is why they are cheap!)...but still ample strong for aero-towing bridles.